Château de la Greffière - Saint-Amour 2020

 Rated estate (2023 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)

-The 30-year-old Gamay vines are planted on ancient alluvial soil.
+The 30-year-old Gamay vines are planted in soil composed of ancient alluvial deposits.
 The wine displays complex and delicate notes of fresh fruit, particularly cherry.
-Its subtle personality lingers on the palate, with a texture made delicious by the fluidity and suppleness of the tannins.
-A great success in a refined and lively style.
+It has a subtle character that lingers on the palate, with a texture made appealing by the fluidity and suppleness of the tannins.
+A great success, with a refined and lively style.

 About the estate: